apache/pekko-http/docs/src/main/paradox/routing-dsl/testkit.md

 To use the testkit you need to take these steps:

- * add a dependency to the `akka-http-testkit` module
+ * add a dependency to the `pekko-http-testkit` module
  * derive the test class from `JUnitRouteTest`
  * wrap the route under test with `RouteTest.testRoute` to create a `TestRoute`
  * run requests against the route using `TestRoute.run(request)` which will return